“Chimps have a repair mechanism for that. We should identify the gene – or genes – involved, and copy them into the human genome.”

 “I’m sure I can get the funding for computing power to look at that misfolding problem.
 And people with the expertise to help you use it.”

 “That’d be great.
 We’ll crack this yet!
-If we can get both protection mechanisms in place, we’ll have some very robust individuals indeed.
+If we can get both repair mechanisms in place, we’ll have some very robust individuals indeed.
 There’s a protection mechanism – not a repair mechanism at all – in red-bellied newts that I’d like to get, too, if we can.
 And one from Indian palm squirrels that might solve a different problem.”

 “How did you get on?”